 Additionally, the Society’s Search/Discovery initiative has advanced the dialogue between video service providers, metadata provides and content creators to create a lean-back video discovery experience.
 The group is currently focusing on ways that data is furthering distribution and development through information obtained via IoT-enabled devices.

-Here’s a run-down of recent second screen-related entertainment items, via Berlin-based research and consulting company Vast Media. • On Nov.
-21, BET Digital, the online-fir...
+Here’s a run-down of recent second screen-related entertainment items, via Berlin-based research and consulting company Vast Media. • For the comedy series “People Just Do...
 More